hari0205/accuknox_task/readme.md

 go run main.go
 ```

-- **OPTIONAL :** You can use the existing Database credentials are use docker for local instances for Databases
+- **OPTIONAL :** You can use the existing Database credentials or use docker to run local instances for Databases